Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 To beat the VA's $10,000 price cap, garages and basements had to go.
 Levitt houses were built on slabs, parking was at the curb.
 But, these were solid, well-built houses, not cracker boxes.
 All had underfloor radiant heat, fireplaces, and a large picture window.
 Windows were glazed with Thermopane® dual-glass units — 30 years before anyone else.
 Venetian blinds were installed on every window.

 Levitt kitchens were decked out in enameled steel cabinets with Formica's amazing new laminated countertops — hygienic and durable.

 "They [had] just paved [the street], but it was covered with mud.
 And, I said, 'Oh, that's our house right there.'
 Downhill [Lane] 33, there it is."

 "We walk up and there's this slab in the ground, and believe it or not, we're looking at it, and I said, 'Well, let's see: The bathroom's over here; there's where the bedroom is.
 And I laid down right on it.
 The wet slab.
 She said, 'Get up, you fool.'"

-Every house came complete with a Bendix automatic clothes washing machine (and by 1955 a clothes dryer), a General Electric range and refrigerator, a built-in bookcase, a white picket fence, and flower boxes beneath the front windows — all included in the price of the house.
+Every house came complete with a Bendix automatic washing machine (and by 1955 a clothes dryer), a GE kitchen range and refrigerator, a built-in bookcase, white picket fence, and flower boxes beneath the front windows — all included in the price of the house.

 A staircase led up to the unfinished attic that could be turned into more bedrooms as the family grew.
-The yard was landscaped with trees and assorted shrubs, planted in several different arrangements.
+The yard was landscaped with trees and assorted shrubs.

-Seven different exterior color schemes, and four variations in front and roof elevation (achieved by rearranging windows and doors) ensured that no two houses within sight from any one viewpoint looked exactly alike.
+Seven different exterior color schemes, and four variations in front and roof elevation (by rearranging windows and doors) ensured that no two houses within sight of any one viewpoint looked exactly alike.